 She goes for a swing with her longsword, and once she is close enough, I lift my Lian sword to block, holding it there.
 Her arms tremble a bit, as she tries to force through my block.
-I give her a knowing look before jumping into a fighting stance, pushing her sword away and spinning around to smack her in the but with it.
-I chuckle a little as she twirls around to face, holding her but with an embarrassed face.
+I give her a knowing look before jumping into a fighting stance, pushing her sword away and spinning around to smack her in the butt with it.
+I chuckle a little as she twirls around to face me, holding her butt with an embarrassed face.

 “What’s wrong honey, I thought you wanted a fight?”

 Reyoke scowls and launches herself at me.
 I dodge with ease, and watch amusedly as she tries to land a hit on me.
 As I look around, I see the audience is quickly going to get bored of this, and what can I say, I like having an audience.
 So I do the next best thing, I decide to end this fight quickly.

 I backstep, faking retreat, and Reyoke falls right into my trap.
 She follows, and I kick my foot out, jabbing her in the stomach.
 With her doubled over, I thrust my knee up to hit her in the chin, and once she’s upright, I throw punch after punch on any bit of open arm and face I can see.
 She throws her arms in front of her face in a measly effort to stop my barrage on her pretty little face.

 I stop and she peeks out timidly, almost scared.
 But I know she isn’t, she’s too stubborn to be scared of little old me.
 I smirk at her, with a face that says, told-you-so.
 I jump up, going for a kick, it’s my signature move if you haven’t noticed, and she throws her arms back up in a feeble attempt to block me.
 My kick hits it mark, square in her chest, and this time I put a bit of my power into it.